shashankms9/PL-900-Microsoft-Power-Platform-Fundamentals/Instructions/CloudLabs.AI/LAB[PL-900]_M02Lab01_Data_Model.md

 2. Click to open the **Visit** entity, then select the **Data** tab.

-3. Click **Active Visits** in the top right-hand corner to display the view selector, then select **All fields**.
+3. Click **Active Visits** in the top right-hand corner to display the view selector, then select **All Columns**.
 This will change the view that is being used to display the Visit data.

     > If you do not see **Active Visits** due to smaller resolution, you should see an eye icon in the same location.